 This recognizes that there is a firm, final end to a marriage and allows divorce to proceed from there.
 As you can imagine, this has a number of significant effects.

 As in many divorce cases, the new date of separation law has the biggest impact on longer marriages.
-When the length of a union reaches ten years, it creates a number of additional issues to consider.
+When the length of a union reaches ten years, it creates several additional issues to consider.

 Beyond the decade mark, you may be eligible to collect a portion of certain retirement benefits.
-After that point, the court may order spousal support on a permanent basis.
-Social Security and military pensions, however, hinge on the actual termination date of marriage, not the date of separation.
+After that point, the court may order spousal support permanently.
+It’s important to note that Social Security and military pensions, however, hinge on the actual termination date of marriage, not the date of separation.

 Previously, living together, even though you intended to divorce, essentially prolonged a marriage.
-Now you are able to establish a solid date of separation and protect your assets and interests.
+Now you can establish a solid date of separation and protect your assets and interests.

 Any benefits you accrue after that point, the court views as separate.
 They remain individual rather than community property, regardless of the living situation.